 You and your teen should know which skills employers want and why.
 Knowing about work skills will help your teen to make informed decisions when choosing college and job training options.

-Do you know what to do if your child is not interest in making plans for the future?
 Get tips on helping your teen to develop education and career goals and developing a positive outlook.

 Career and Labor Market Information